sonic-net/sonic-mgmt/docs/PFC-test-plan.md

         port to the Keysight Rx port with lossy priorities (DSCP value != Pi).
 Traffic should be configured with 50% of line rate.
-  3. PFC PAUSE storm: Persistent PFC pause frames from the Keysight Rx port to the Keysight Tx port.
+  3. PFC PAUSE storm: Persistent PFC pause frames from the Keysight Rx port to the connected DUT port.
 The priorities of PFC pause frames should be same as that of 'Test data traffic'.
 And the inter-frame transmission interval should be smaller than per-frame pause duration.